shoprag/shop-github-repo/README.md

 # `@shoprag/shop-github-repo`

 This is a Shop plugin for [ShopRAG](https://github.com/shoprag/core), designed to fetch and synchronize files from a GitHub repository.
-It integrates seamlessly with ShopRAG's data pipeline, allowing you to pull files from a specified repository, apply filters, and keep your local dataset up-to-date with changes from GitHub.
+It integrates seamlessly with ShopRAG's data pipeline, allowing you to pull files from a specified repository, apply filters, optionally add metadata headers, and keep your local dataset up-to-date with changes from GitHub.

 ---